 Instant ground response spectra, relative to building Serviceability Limit State and Ultimate Limit State.
 Horizontal spectra aligned to building transverse and longitudinal axes.
 Vertical response spectrum available.

 MMI, PGA, PGV, duration and other event indicators

-Area wide shake map summary information, ground shaking relative to NZ Building code.
+Area wide summary information, ground shaking relative to NZ Building code.
 Allows triage of area zones and/or buildings, and prioritisation of initial response.
 Suitable for campus, city or regional response; reduced red-zoning, better business continuity and improved economic resilience.